-Philippines president to Obama: 'I'm no American puppet'
+White House cancels Obama meeting with Philippines leader

 Obama: Nothing off the table

-In response, Obama suggested Monday his planned meeting with Duterte may not go forward.
+In response, Obama suggested earlier Monday his planned meeting with Duterte may not go forward.

 "I always want to make sure if I'm having a meeting that it's productive and we're getting something done," Obama said during his news conference.